itsmegood/BookBreeze/README.md

 <h1 align="center">䷸ BookBreeze</h1>

-Book Breeze is an open-source billing and ERP software tailored for small to medium-sized businesses crafted with the power of Node.js and the efficiency of the Next.js framework.
+Book Breeze is an open-source billing and ERP software tailored for small to medium-sized businesses crafted with Remix Run.
 By streamlining the complexities of financial management, inventory control, and customer relations, Book Breeze makes enterprise resource planning accessible and manageable.

 ## Features